AlexDev404/moody-app/README.md

-# baby-blog
+# tapir

-This project just serves to satisfy the requirements of Assignment 1 to _n_ in the [CMPS3162 - Advanced Databases](https://doit.ub.edu.bz/course/view.php?id=70) course
+This project just serves to satisfy the requirements of Assignment 2 to _n_ in the [CMPS3162 - Advanced Databases](https://doit.ub.edu.bz/course/view.php?id=70) course

 ## What this project is